steidani/lagranto.MPAS/README.rst

 ------------------------------------------

 The shell script *script/run_lagranto.sh* provides an example on calculating backward trajectories starting from blocking anticyclones.
 Starting position are taken from startfiles named *startf_YYYYMMDD_HH_FLAG*.
-These startfiles are created using the output "FLAG" from the Atmospheric blocking tracking index `ConTrack <https://github.com/steidani/ConTrack>`_.
+These startfiles are created using the output "FLAG" from the atmospheric blocking tracking index `ConTrack <https://github.com/steidani/ConTrack>`_.

 5 Analysis and Platting of Trajectories
 ---------------------------------------